ace-compiler/ace-compiler/README.md

 It is recommended to pull the pre-built docker image (opencc/ace:latest) from Docker Hub:
 ```
+cd [YOUR_DIR_TO_DO_AE]
+mkdir -p ace_ae_result
 docker pull opencc/ace:latest
-docker run -it --name ace --privileged opencc/ace:latest bash
+docker run -it --name ace -v "$(pwd)"/ace_ae_result:/app/ace_ae_result --privileged opencc/ace:latest bash
 ```
+A local directory `ace_ae_result` is created and mounted in the docker container to collect the generated figures and tables.
 The container will launch and automatically enters the `/app` directory:
 ```
 root@xxxxxx:/app#
 ```